sanjay9616/Striver_180/README.md

-<h2><a href="https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/description/">118.
-Construct Binary Tree from Preorder and Inorder Traversal</a></h2>
+<h2><a href="https://leetcode.com/problems/construct-binary-tree-from-inorder-and-postorder-traversal/description/">119.
+Construct Binary Tree from Inorder and Postorder Traversal</a></h2>

-Given two integer arrays preorder and inorder where preorder is the preorder traversal of a binary tree and inorder is the inorder traversal of the same tree, construct and return the binary tree.
+Given two integer arrays inorder and postorder where inorder is the inorder traversal of a binary tree and postorder is the postorder traversal of the same tree, construct and return the binary tree.

 **Example 1:**

 <img src="https://assets.leetcode.com/uploads/2021/02/19/tree.jpg" alt="not found">

-**Input**: preorder = [3,9,20,15,7], inorder = [9,3,15,20,7]
+**Input**: inorder = [9,3,15,20,7], postorder = [9,15,7,20,3]

 **Output**: [3,9,20,null,null,15,7]